harshavardhan24-tech/AIW-Infra-Migration/Labfiles/module1-exercise2.md

-# HOL1: Exercise 2: Set up your Environment on Azure to Migrate Servers
+# HOL 1: Exercise 2: Set up your Environment on Azure to Migrate Servers

 ### Estimated duration: 40 Minutes